Kavya-0410/samsung-riscv/README.md

 •	-Ofast Optimization: The -Ofast flag optimizes the generated code for the maximum speed, which may sometimes lead to non-standard behaviour.
 It is suitable for applications where execution speed is more critical than strict compliance with standards.

+Task 2-Performing SPIKE Simulation and Debugging the C code with Interactive Debugging Mode using Spike

+What is SPIKE in RISCV?

+A RISC-V ISA is a simulator, enabling the testing and analysis of RISC-V programs without the need for actual hardware.
+Spike is a free, open-source C++ simulator for the RISC-V ISA that models a RISC-V core and cache system.
+It can be used to run programs and a Linux kernel, and can be a starting point for running software on a RISC-V target.

+What is pk (Proxy Kernel)?

+The RISC-V Proxy Kernel, pk , is a lightweight application execution environment that can host statically-linked RISC-V ELF binaries.
+A Proxy Kernel in the RISC-V ecosystem simplifies the interaction between complex hardware and the software running on it, making it easier to manage, test, and develop software and hardware projects.

+Testing the SPIKE Simulator

+The target is to run the sum1ton.c code using both gcc compiler and riscv compiler, and both of the compiler must display the same output on the terminal.
+So to compile the code using gcc compiler, use the following command:

+               gcc sum1ton.c

+               ./a.out

+And to compile the code using riscv compiler, use the following command:

+               spike pk sum1ton.o

+Debugging the Assembly Language Program of sum1ton.c Open the Objdump of code by using the following command

+               riscv64-unknown-elf-objdump -d sum1ton.o | less
+Open the debugger in another terminal by using the following command

+              spike -d pk sum1ton.o
+The debugger will be opened in the terminal.